Section 01: AST-based Value Restriction

 check_interpolation_printableandvalidate_format_specintoformat.rs - Re-export from

 infer/expr/mod.rsvia explicit named re-export:pub(crate) use format::{check_interpolation_printable, validate_format_spec};— notepub(crate)rather thanpub(super)because the re-export pulls the item up to theinfer::level (the submodule functions must be visible there for the re-export to compile;pub(super)at the submodule level means onlyexpr::, narrower than the re-export target).
-The existing sibling glob re-exports (pub(super) use blocks::*etc.) will be purged in 01.R-TEST-HYGIENE F14. - Move
+The existing sibling glob re-exports (pub(super) use blocks::*etc.) will be purged in 01.R.T F14. - Move

 check_collect_to_setintocompiler/ori_types/src/infer/expr/collections.rs(existing submodule) - Re-export from